-A dust up in the gaming world is making headlines.
-Looks like Wild Game Studio is going toe-to-toe with venerated game reviewer, John Bain, a.k.a., Total Biscuit.
-And it doesn’t look like the biscuit is backing down.
-Day One: Garry’s Incident, a first-personal survival game, is at the center of the controversy.
+Wild Game Studio is going toe-to-toe with venerated game reviewer, John Bain, a.k.a., Total Biscuit.
+Day One: Garry’s Incident, a first-personal survival game, anchors the controversy.

-It all started when Wild Game gave Total Biscuit a copy of Day One to review.
-Unfortunately for Wild Game, Total Biscuit wasn’t impressed and let his criticism rip in a review, which presumably angered the studio.
+The beef began when Wild Game gave Total Biscuit a copy of Day One to review.
+Unfortunately, Total Biscuit wasn’t impressed and let his criticism rip.
 “I just feel that companies that don’t have enough practice should, under no circumstances, be attempting something as complex as an open-world first-person survival game,” opined Bain.
 “Because it will just be dreadful, and this game is astonishingly bad,” he concluded.

-In an attempt to mitigate the negative onslaught, Wild Game issued a copyright infringement complaint against Bain over the review, citing the advertising on his site as proof that he was unjustly enriching off the alleged violation.
+To mitigate the negative onslaught, the studio issued an infringement complaint against Bain, citing advertising on his site as proof of unjust enrichment.